List of The Hunger Games characters: Clove

 Clove is the female tribute from District 2.
 A Career tribute, she is described as having dark hair and possesses exceptional knife-throwing skills, receiving a training score of 10, typical for tributes from Career districts.
 During the initial bloodbath, Clove is the first to directly threaten Katniss, killing the male tribute from District 9 who attempted to attack her, then throwing a knife that Katniss deflected with her backpack.

 Clove joined the alliance of Career tributes and took part in hunting Katniss throughout the arena out of resentment after Katniss outscored her in training.
 After cornering Katniss in a tree, Clove and her fellow Careers were weakened by a tracker jacker attack and by Katniss destroying their supplies.
 She reappears during the feast at the Cornucopia, where she ambushes Katniss and nearly kills her while taunting her over Rue's death.
 However, she is fatally attacked by Thresh, who avenges Rue after witnessing the fight.
 In the novel, Clove is killed by a strike to her head with a rock, while in the film, she is violently slammed against the Cornucopia's walls.
-Clove finishes 6th overall.
+In the Games, Clove finishes 6th overall.

 Foxface

 Foxface is the female tribute from District 5.
-Her real name is not revealed, and she is referred to by Katniss only as "Foxface" due to her sharp features.
+Her real name is not revealed, and she is referred to by Katniss only as "Foxface" due to her sharp fox-like features.
 She received a training score of 5 and managed to survive the initial bloodbath at the Cornucopia, encountering Katniss in the process.
 Throughout most of the game, Foxface avoided direct confrontation with other tributes and relied on her stealth to survive.

 Katniss sees Foxface again stealing food from the Career tributes' supply cache while carefully avoiding their booby traps.
 During the feast at the Cornucopia, she retrieves her district's bag while remaining hidden.
 She ultimately dies after unknowingly consuming nightlock berries Peeta had gathered, mistaking them for safe food.
 She finishes 4th overall; in the film adaptation, she finishes 5th.